-Peach Gingerbread Upside Down Cake – You may not think it but peaches and ginger are a delicious flavor combination that never worked better than in this beautiful summer dessert.
+Peach Gingerbread Upside Down Cake – You may not think it but peaches and ginger are a delicious flavour combination that never worked better than in this beautiful summer dessert.

-A reader actually put me on to the flavor combination of ginger and peach.
+A reader actually put me on to the flavour combination of ginger and peach.
 Her suggestion helped to create what has become a much loved dessert at our house, Ginger Snap Peach Crumble.